ouya/docs/purchasing.md

 #### Definitions

 **Gamer Info** -- this is information about the user.
 It has two attributes:
-* *Identifier* -- a developer-facing identifier
+* *UUID* -- a developer-facing identifier
 * *Username* -- the user's public username

 **Product** -- this is what is purchased by the user.
-It has three attributes:
+It has nine attributes:
 * *Identifier* -- a developer-facing identifier (unique per developer)
 * *Name* -- the user-facing name
 * *Description* -- the general description of the product